bitovi/academy/src/technology-consulting/6-building-rapport.md

 - How do you balance the need for honesty with maintaining a positive relationship with a client?
 - How would you adjust your approach to speaking truth to power in an organization with a very hierarchical culture?

-#### Scenario 1: Misaligned Expectations
+#### Scenario 1: Misaligned expectations

-Details: You discover that the project expectations set by the senior leadership are unrealistic given the current resources and timeline.
+You discover that the project expectations set by the senior leadership are unrealistic given the current resources and timeline.

-Challenge: How would you present this issue to the leadership without causing alarm or defensiveness?
-What data and strategies would you use to support your message?
+**How would you present this issue to the leadership without causing alarm or defensiveness?
+What data and strategies would you use to support your message?**

 ## Advocating for tool & process change to improve efficiency